matomo-org/matomo-sdk-ios/README.md

 2. AFNetworking v1 (due to backwards compatibility, will be removed in the future)
 3. NSURLSession (fallback, will always work)

 Developers can set their own dispatcher by implementing the `PiwikDispatcher` protocol and instantiating the tracker with their custom implementation.
 This can be necessary if the app require special authentication, proxy or other network configuration.
-Consider inheriting from the `AFNetworking2Dispathcer` to minimise the effort.
+Consider inheriting from the `AFNetworking2Dispatcher` to minimise the implementation effort.

 ##Change log